WMMA (AM): Religion and Latino

-Current status
+Catholic radio

 In March 2008, Davidson Media Group LLC sold the station to Queen of Heaven Catholic Radio Inc. for a reported $575,000.
 The deal was approved by the FCC on May 29, 2008, and the transaction was consummated on June 12, 2008.

 The station was assigned the WQOH call letters by the Federal Communications Commission on June 27, 2008.
-The station began broadcasting the Catholic radio programming format on July 21, 2008.
-The new owner holds a construction permit for nighttime operation with the station power reduced to 28 watts.
+The station began broadcasting Catholic radio programming on July 21, 2008.
+The station honored the Blessed Virgin Mary with its call letters standing for "Queen of Heaven."
+The new owner obtained a construction permit for nighttime operation with the station power reduced to 28 watts.

-On December 30, 2014, Queen of Heaven donated WQOH to Divine Word Communications.

-WQOH, six other stations, and four translators were sold by Divine Word Communications to La Promesa Foundation effective January 8, 2016, at a purchase price of $1,073,907.59.
+On December 30, 2014, Queen of Heaven Radio donated WQOH to Divine Word Communications, another Catholic non-profit organization.
+WQOH, six other stations, and four translators were sold by Divine Word Communications to La Promesa Foundation, effective January 8, 2016.
+The purchase price was $1,073,907.59.
+In 2016, the call sign changed to WMMA.
+The call letters represent the name of the founder of the EWTN Catholic cable service, Mother Mary Angelica.
+An FM translator was added to allow listeners to tune in on the FM dial.
+It broadcasts at 97.9 MHz and covers Irondale along with adjacent communities.

-As of October 26, 2016, the calls have changed to WMMA.
-A new relay for this station is now in the works.
-Once built, it'll be located at 97.9 FM and cover the city of Irondale.